Andrew Gardner (newsreader)

-Andrew Gardner (25 September 1932 – 2 April 1999) was a English newsreader on Independent Television News (ITN) in the United Kingdom from 1962 to 1977.
+Andrew Gardner (25 September 1932 – 2 April 1999) was an English newsreader on Independent Television News (ITN) in the United Kingdom from 1962 to 1977.
 He was also one of the original presenters of the half hour News at Ten bulletin when it began in July 1967.
 Gardner read the news on the regional Thames At 6 (later Thames News) bulletin broadcast on the ITV London weekday franchise Thames Television from 1977 to his retirement in mid-1992.